Graduate Course Catalog 2016-2017

 Note: Effective Spring 2016 admission to the Master of Science and PhD degrees in Zoology has been suspended.

 Applicants ordinarily must have completed an undergraduate major in biology or zoology.
 A basic array of courses including general biology, development, general ecology, genetics, morphology, and physiology is normally required.
 Additionally, organic chemistry and a semester each of calculus and physics are necessary.
 Applicants who are deficient in any of these requirements may be admitted to graduate status but may be required to remedy their deficiencies by taking courses that do not give graduate credit.
-Applicants must submit current Graduate Record Examination (GRE) scores (within five years) from the general test.
+Applicants must submit current scores (within five years) from the general test of the Graduate Record Examination (GRE).

 M.S.
 Degree Requirements